satya5555/ERRORISTS1/README.md

 A neural network model is used for the prediction of admission and jobs.
 LSTM: 4 layers with varying number of neurons GRU: 4 layers with varying number of neurons LINEAR REGRESSION: for admission

 The predictions we made are shown in the form of graphs.
-Due to inavailibility of data, the graphs are the static based on predictions from previous data
+Due to inavailibility of data, the graphs are the static based on predictions from previous data.